2014 Ligi Ndogo S.C. season

 The 2014 season is Ligi Ndogo Sports Club's first year in the Kenyan National Super League and their fourth consecutive season in the second tier of the Kenyan football league system.

 The Planets have gone through the lower tiers of the Kenyan football league system and are now one division below the Premier League.
 The team started in the Nationwide League's Second Division in 2006 before gaining promotion to the First Division in 2007, where they remained until 2013 (the league has since been changed to FKF Division One).
-During that season, the team finished the season in fourth place, gaining promotion to the newly formed National Super League.
+During that season, the team finished the season in fourth place, earning promotion to the newly formed National Super League.